malciller/dio-domains/README.md

 ## Strategies

-- GRID: Maintains buy/sell ladders around price with configurable spacing and size.
+**Grid**: Maintains buy/sell ladders around price with configurable spacing and size.
+Acts as a market maker with optional DCA accumulation via `sell_mult`.
+On Kraken, sells use `qty * sell_mult` directly.
+On Hyperliquid, discrete sizing rules apply (see below).

-- MM (Adaptive Market Maker): Dynamically adapts its quoting style based on market fees—uses a greedy quoting approach for no-fee markets and a conservative, profit-guaranteeing strategy where trading fees apply.
+**MM (Adaptive Market Maker)**: Dynamically adapts quoting style based on market fees.
+Uses greedy quoting for no-fee markets and conservative profit-guaranteeing quotes where fees apply.

-- Fear & Greed: Grid spacing is resolved once at domain startup using linear interpolation between configured `grid_interval` [min, max] based on the CoinMarketCap Fear & Greed index; provide `CMC_API_KEY` for live values.
+**Fear & Greed**: Grid spacing is resolved once at domain startup using linear interpolation between configured `grid_interval` [min, max] based on the CoinMarketCap Fear & Greed index.
+Provide `CMC_API_KEY` for live values.

-- Auto-Hedge (Hyperliquid only): Single-short-per-cycle delta hedge on perps.
+**Auto-Hedge** (Hyperliquid only): Single-short-per-cycle delta hedge on perps.
 Spot buy fills open a perp short; spot sell fills close it.
-Enable with `"hedge": true` in the trading config.
+Enable with `"hedge": true`.
 Kraken is not supported.

+### Hyperliquid Discrete Sizing

+Hyperliquid enforces discrete order sizes via `szDecimals` (e.g. HYPE uses 2 decimal places, so the lot increment is 0.01).
+When `sell_mult < 1.0`, the desired sell quantity often falls between valid lot boundaries and must be floored, creating rounding loss that exceeds the intended skim.
+For example, `0.35 * 0.999 = 0.34965` floors to `0.34`, losing 0.01 HYPE per cycle (~2.86%) instead of the intended ~0.1%.

+To handle this, the Grid strategy uses profit-gated accumulation.
+Most cycles sell the full `qty` (1:1), growing quote balance through grid spread profits.
+Once realized net profit (accounting for quantity and maker fees on both legs) exceeds the rounding cost plus a $0.01 USDC buffer, a single `sell_mult` sell is triggered to accumulate base asset.
+This is adaptive: fast markets accumulate faster, slow markets wait longer.

 ## Key Features